12 Beautiful Villages on the South Coast of France

 • Van Gogh’s Chair

-But he also mutilated his left ear as his mental health deteriorated.
+It’s also where Van Gogh mutilated his left ear as his mental health deteriorated.

 Arles was the provincial capital of ancient Rome and has many ruins dating back to that era, including the 20,000-seat amphitheatre, now hosting plays, concerts, and bullfights.